March 13, 2023

 STEP THREE: To make the filling, in a large bowl, beat the cream cheese and sugar until smooth.

-STEP FOUR: Add the eggs to the cream cheese mixture, one egg at a time until each egg is incorporated.
+STEP FOUR: Add the eggs to the cream cheese mixture, one egg at a time, until each egg is incorporated.
 Do this at a low speed so that you do not incorporate too much air into the batter.

 STEP FIVE: Add the vanilla, sour cream, lemon zest, and lemon juice.
-Mix the batter just until all the ingredients are incorporated, and the batter is smooth.
+Mix the batter just until all the ingredients are incorporated and the batter is smooth.

 STEP SIX: Pour the batter over the crust and bake your cheesecake in an oven preheated to 350°F for 60 minutes, or until the top looks set but slightly jiggly.
 Do not let the top brown.

 STEP SEVEN: Turn off your oven and crack your oven door open, about 2 inches, and allow your cheesecake to cool in the oven for 1 hour.
-After that, you can remove your cheesecake and place it on a cooling rack on your kitchen counter until it cools completely another hour.
+After that, you can remove your cheesecake and place it on a cooling rack on your kitchen counter until it cools completely for another hour.
 This helps keep your cheesecake from cracking.

 STEP EIGHT: After your cheesecake has cooled on the counter, spread the lemon curd in a thin, even layer over the top of your cheesecake.
 This will cover any cracks your cheesecake may have gotten while cooling.
 Garnish with whipped cream and lemon slices.

 STEP NINE: Refrigerate your cheesecake for at least 2 to 4 hours.
-Once your cheesecake is completely cool and refrigerated, run your knife around the edges and un-mould your cheesecake from the springform pan.
+Once your cheesecake is completely cool and refrigerated, run your knife around the edges and un-mold your cheesecake from the springform pan.

 PRO TIP: